Karsaathi Logo

 Advance Tax Calculator

-The decision between the two regimes shouldn't be based on intuition—it is a strict mathematical calculation.
-The deciding factor is your break-even deduction threshold.
-This is the exact amount of tax-saving deductions you need to claim to make the old regime cheaper than the new one.
+The decision between the two regimes should not be an intuitive choice.
+It is a rigorous mathematical computation.
+What matters most is your break-even point for deductions.
+This is the exact amount of tax saving deductions that you need to claim to make the old regime cheaper than the new regime.

-If your total salary is between ₹15 lakh and ₹25 lakh, you generally need to claim between ₹4.5 lakh and ₹5.5 lakh in total deductions to make the Old Regime worth it.
+If your total salary is between ₹15 lakh and ₹25 lakh, then you will need to claim about ₹4.5 lakh to ₹5.5 lakh in total deductions for the Old Regime to be worth it.

 A Real-World Scenario: Earning ₹18 Lakh